bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise1.md

 - [ ] Write Exercise text
 - [ ] Provide Screenshots

+### Required from the student
+- Azure Tenant
+    - Should/can we link them to the sign-up page for a tenant?
+- Separate subscription (?)
+- 'Main' user account
+    - Assigned Roles
+        - Global Administrator (?)

 ### Resource to be deployed
 - Resource-Group
 - User
-	- 'Victim' user
+	- New 'Victim' user
+    	- Attributes should make it look like a HR person
+        - AD Roles assignments
+            - 'Reader' on the storage account
+            - 'Storage Blob Data Reader' on the storage account
+    - 'Main' user account
+        - AD Roles assignments
+            - 'Storage Blob Data Reader' on the storage account
 - Storage Account
-	- Blob Containers
+	- Blob Containers (hr-documents / secretdata)
 		- Upload files/folders including HoneyFile
 - LogAnalyticsWorkspace
 - Sentinel